Depth optimization of CNOT ladder circuits: Error Analysis: Results and Discussion

-From the error budget in Table~\ref{table:err_budget}, we see that the error elements scale similarly for all three core circuits, so in this section we present the results of core 1, while the rest can be found in the Appendix~\ref{appE}.
-Typically the error probability of single qubit gates is smaller than two-qubit ones, so we assume that each conditional gate has an error probability equal to $p_{\text{con}} = p_{\text{CX}}/10$.
-Following the same reasoning, we assume that the qubit initialization and measurement error probabilities are also one order of magnitude smaller than $p_{\text{CX}}$, i.e., $p_{\text{in}} = p_{\text{CX}}/10$ and $p_{\text{meas}} = p_{\text{CX}}/10$.
-We let the parameters $p_{\text{idle}}$ and $p_{\text{CX}}$ to span from 1e-5 to 1e-3 and 1e-4 to 1e-2, respectively.
-Note that for conditional gates we assume that their decoherence is given by $\lambda_{\text{con}}=(\lambda_{\text{idle}} + \lambda_{\text{X}})/2$, as they are not applied all the time.

-In Figure \ref{fig:results}(a) we consider the case of 50 register qubits and present two plots whose color indicates the lower bound of the process fidelity of the entire circuit, given in the right-hand side of expression \eqref{eq:lower_bound}.
+In Fig.~\ref{fig:results}, we compare the conventional CNOT ladder which is represented as a unitary transformation, shown in the upper part of Fig.~\ref{fig:ladders}, with the corresponding non-unitary transformation in the lower part of Fig.~\ref{fig:ladders}.
+In particular, in Fig.~\ref{fig:results}, we consider the case of 50 register qubits and present in panel (a) two plots whose color indicates the lower bound of the process fidelity of the entire circuit, given in the right-hand side of expression \eqref{eq:lower_bound}.
 Note that the color bar corresponds to both of them for an easier comparison.
+On the x-axis we have the idling error probability $p_{\text{idle}}$ ranging from 1e-5 to 1e-3, while on the y-axis the CNOT error probability $p_{\text{CNOT}}$ ranging from 1e-4 to 1e-2.
+We assume that each conditional single-qubit gate has an error probability equal to $p_{\text{con}} = p_{\text{CNOT}}/10$.
+Following the same reasoning, we assume that the qubit initialization and measurement error probabilities are also one order of magnitude smaller than $p_{\text{CNOT}}$, i.e., $p_{\text{in}} = p_{\text{CNOT}}/10$ and $p_{\text{meas}} = p_{\text{CNOT}}/10$.
+For conditional gates we assume that their decoherence is given by $\lambda_{\text{con}}=(\lambda_{\text{idle}} + \lambda_{\text{X}})/2$, as they are not applied all the time.
+Finally, $t_{\text{idle}}$ for the non-unitary ladder is equal to 4, while for the unitary one is equal to $n^2-3n+2$.

-We see that the unitary circuit performs the best for low idling error, while the opposite is true for the non-unitary circuit.
-In order to compare them quantitatively, we present in Figure \ref{fig:results}(b) another plot but now the colorbar corresponds to the $\Delta$ Fidelity, i.e., the process fidelity of the unitary circuit minus the non-unitary one.
+We observe that the unitary circuit performs the best for low idling error, while the opposite is true for the non-unitary circuit.
+In order to compare them quantitatively, we present in Fig.~\ref{fig:results}(b) another plot but now the colorbar corresponds to the $\Delta$ Fidelity, i.e., the process fidelity of the unitary circuit minus the non-unitary one.
 Positive values, represented with red color, imply a better performance for the unitary circuit, and negative values, represented with blue color, imply a better performance for the non-unitary ones.